markwilkening21/markwilkening21.github.io/index.md

     <p style="font-size: 1.25rem; color: #666;">Tracking my project</p>
 </div>

+## Week 3 Update - January 27 - February 2, 2025

+This week I wrote my project proposal and officially decided to start working on the Linux Foundation System Administration course.
+I signed up and paid for the course, and started watching and reading the introductory material.
+I learned about the basic differences between Linux distributions and setup a virtual machine in case there are specific differences between my personal machine (running pop_os) and the instructions in Ubuntu, centOS, or openSUSE.
+I chose to setup a VM with Ubuntu because I already have experience working with it and know how to set it up.
+I read/watched the Intro content which I was already familiar with and setup my PATH in .bashrc to search **sbin** when doing a normal system search to find system utilities.
+I completed the chapter on the Linux Filesystem Tree Layout, which details how files are organized on a Linux system.
+It then breaks down what is contained in each of the ~18 system directories, from /bin to /run.

+Next week I will work my way through chapters on the User Environment and User Account Management.
+Splitting the time up in management chunks is very helpful for me rather than knocking out 3 hours on a Saturday.
+As long as my schedule allows, I will continue to use this method.

 ## Project Proposal - January 28, 2026

 I wish to build a base of skills in Linux System Administration.
 Using the Linux Foundation training tools, I plan to engage in weekly learning sessions that will ultimately lead to a Linux Foundation Certified System Administrator (LFCS) cerftification after taking the exam.